DeMille/wasm-ffi/README.md

 String(foo.str) === 'Hello!';
 foo.str == 'Hello!';

-// to change a struct field string you need to create and allocate a CString: const str = new CString('Set to something else');
+// to change a struct field string you need to create and allocate a StringPointer: const str = new StringPointer('Set to something else');
 library.utils.allocate(str);

 foo.str = str;